BACK TO INDEX

 Biological signal transduction networks are commonly viewed as circuits that pass along in the process amplifying signals, enhancing sensitivity, or performing other signal-processing to transcriptional and other components.
 Here, we report on a "reverse-causality" phenomenon, which we call load-induced modulation.
 Through a combination of analytical and experimental tools, we discovered that signaling was modulated, in a surprising way, by downstream targets that receive the signal and, in doing so, apply what in physics is called a load.
 Specifically, we found that non-intuitive changes in response dynamics occurred for a covalent modification cycle when load was present.
 Loading altered the response time of a system, depending on whether the activity of one of the enzymes was maximal and the other was operating at its minimal rate or whether both enzymes were operating at submaximal rates.
 These two conditions, which we call "limit regime" and "intermediate regime," were associated with increased or decreased response times, respectively.
 The bandwidth, the range of frequency in which the system can process information, decreased in the presence of load, suggesting that downstream targets participate in establishing a balance between noise-filtering capabilities and a its ability to process high-frequency stimulation.
 Nodes in a signaling network are not independent relay devices, but rather are modulated by their downstream targets

 17. G. Russo, M. di Bernardo, and E.D.
 Sontag.
 Global entrainment of transcriptional systems to periodic inputs.
 PLoS Computational Biology, 6:e1000739, 2010.
-[PDF] Keyword(s): contractive systems, contractions, systems biology, biochemical networks, gene and protein networks.
+[PDF] Keyword(s): contractive systems, contractions, systems biology, reaction networks, gene and protein networks.

 Abstract: